meysamshahbazi/ds-alg/README.md

 # ds-alg
-Data Structures and Algorithms in C/C++
+Data Structures and Algorithms in C/C++ and python

-this repo contains my practice for data structures and algorithms in God programming languege(c++) and human programming langueage(python)
+this repo contains my practice for data structures and algorithms in God programming languege (c++) and human programming langueage (python)